campbe13/docker-ecq2020/react-weather-app/README.md

 ### To run this app from the docker hub image
 It is available as a public image in my [docker hub account](https://hub.docker.com/repository/docker/tricia/weatherapp)

+`docker run -d -p <hostport>:80 tricia/weatherapp`

 1. there is a script [run.sh](run.sh) that you can use or  `docker run -d -p <hostport>:80 tricia/weatherapp`
     * 80 is the container port and _hostport_ is the host that is running docker, port forwarding from container 80 to host _hostport_ is done by docker, choose a high port
     * `-d` detaches the container, if you omit you will see  whatever the container logs
-3. load a browser to access the app `localhost:_hostport_` or `ip.address.of.host:_hostport_`
+3. load a browser to access the app `http://localhost:<hostport>`
-4. if you want to access the app from another host, you must open your firewall for port _hostport_
+4. if you want to access the app from another host, you must open your firewall for port _hostport_  then you can access it via or `http://ip.address.of.host:<hostport>` or `http://domain.name.of.host:<hostport>`

 ## docker registry image repo